We decided to put together this selection of the best point and shoot cameras in an attempt to take the attention away from today’s fancy smartphones.

 Creative Shot mode on the Canon PowerShot SX730 HS is a lot of fun, using various compositional, colour, and lighting elements to create unique images with a bit of artistic flair.
-It’s a bit like having Instagram filters, but in your camera ;-)
+It’s a bit like having Instagram filters but on your camera ;-)

 I especially liked the Story Highlights mode, which automatically produces a highlight reel, comprised of videos and photos with added music and effects.
 If you’re someone who doesn’t have time creating slide shows manually after your holidays, this might be the camera for you!

-If you are looking for a fully-featured compact camera offering the best value for money point-and-shoot technology in 2018, I highly recommend the Canon PowerShot SX730 HS.
+If you are looking for a fully-featured compact camera offering the best value for money point-and-shoot technology this year, I highly recommend the Canon PowerShot SX730 HS.